hyperledger/aries-mediator-service/afj/README.md

 docker build . --tag afj-mediator
 ```

-Next, you can open a new terminal window (not one inside of the devcontainer) and run the mediator.
+Next, you can open a new terminal window (not one inside of the devContainer) and run the mediator.
 The optional parameter `AGENT_ENDPOINTS` can be used to override `localhost` as the endpoint the agent uses in invitations.
 Replace `foo.com` below with a custom endpoint or remove it if you are using this locally:

 ```console
 docker run -it --rm -e AGENT_ENDPOINTS="http://foo.com:3001,ws://foo.com:3001" -p 3001:3001 afj-mediator